-A survey of LGBT real estate professionals found that most believed homeownership rates will reach 55% by 2030.4
+A survey of LGBTQ+ real estate professionals found that most believed homeownership rates will reach 55% by 2030.4

 And we’re doing our part to get that number even higher.

 We’re making the dream of homeownership more inclusive.
-Our top 10 LGBT cities are Portland, Seattle, Charlotte, Atlanta, San Francisco, Houston, Chicago, Tampa, Raleigh, and Philadelphia.
+Our top 10 LGBTQ+ cities are Phoenix, Los Angeles, Seattle, Chicago, Oakland, Austin, San Jose, San Bernardino, Irvine, and Raleigh.

 That’s because our mission is making homeownership simpler, faster, and more accessible for all Americans.